 Svetlana toured the United States in 1989 and 1992 with the Donetsk Ballet and in 1991 with Vadim Pisarev’s Russian Ballet.
 From 1993-1997 Svetlana worked as the Classical Ballet and Character Dance Mistress with David Blight School of Dance in Wilkes-Barre, Pennsylvania.
 During her time there, she and her students were awarded in several inter-state dance competitions.

-In 1997 Svetlana Krylova joined the Ballet Austin Academy as the Character Dance teacher.
-In 1999 Svetlana started working as the classical ballet teacher with The Dance Studio and Dance Spectrum Company, where she has helped in staging “Coppelia” and “The Nutcracker” as well as new original choreography.
-Starting in 2003 she worked as a guest teacher for Character Classes at American Ballet Theatre Austin Summer Intensive in conjunction with The University of Texas at Austin.
-In 2005 Svetlana Krylova joined Shirley McPhail School of Dance as a classical ballet teacher.
+In 1997 Svetlana Krylova joined Ballet Austin Academy as the character dance teacher.
+In 1999 Svetlana started working as the classical ballet teacher with The Dance Studio and Dance Spectrum Company, where she has helped stage Coppelia and The Nutcracker as well as new original choreography.
+In 2003, Svetlana worked as a guest teacher for character classes at American Ballet Theatre Austin summer intensive in conjunction with The University of Texas at Austin.
+In 2005, Svetlana Krylova joined Shirley McPhail School of Dance as a classical ballet teacher.